wekeo/liege-colloquium-23/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.txt)

-The **liege-colloquium-23** module consists of a collection of python-based Jupyter-notebooks that demonstrate some common methodologies employed in the field of ocean colour.
-The focus is predominantly on ocean colour products made available by EUMETSAT through the Copernicus programme (e.g. those from Sentinel-3 OLCI) but also includes information on general principles of ocean colour.
-It features examples of typical workflows (e.g. match-up analysis) and approaches relevant to multi-sensor analysis, amongst others.
+The **liege-colloquium-23** module consists of a collection of python-based Jupyter-notebooks that demonstrate some common methodologies employed in the field of machine learning.
+The focus is predominantly on ocean colour and SST products made available by EUMETSAT and through the Copernicus programme (e.g. those from Sentinel-3 OLCI).
+It also includes information on general principles of ocean colour.

-Users looking for more information on using products from the Sentinel-3 Ocean and Land Colour Instrument (OLCI) in the marine domain are encouraged to check out our [learn-olci](https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-olci) repository
+Users looking for more information on using products from the Sentinel-3 Ocean and Land Colour Instrument (OLCI) in the marine domain are encouraged to check out our [learn-olci](https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-olci) repository.

 For any questions about this repository, please contact ops@eumetsat.int.